All Products

 • python3: /usr/bin/python3

-TimeoutMilliSecondsintNo30003000The timeout period for script execution.
+TimeoutMilliSecondsintNo30003000The timeout period for executing the script.
 Unit: milliseconds.

-IgnoreErrorboolNofalsefalseSpecifies whether to ignore error logs if the plugin fails to execute.
-The default value is false, which indicates that errors are not ignored.
+IgnoreErrorboolNofalsefalseSpecifies whether to ignore error logs when the plug-in execution fails.
+The default value is false, which indicates that error logs are not ignored.

 ParameterTypeRequiredDefault valueExampleDescription